 The student should be able to:

-- describe how and why electrons interact in solid materials.
+- describe how and why electrons couple to external fields.

 - understand the basics of mean-field theory, Landau models, and apply it to concrete models.

 - describe the different types of magnetically ordered structures.

 - derive the magnetic excitations of ordered moments.

 - describe the foundation and consequences of Ginzburg-Landay theory.